microsoft/react-native-windows/README.md

 The GitHub issues are intended for bug reports and feature requests.
 For help and questions with using the React Native Windows plugin please make use of the resources listed in the [Getting Help](#getting-help) section.
 There are limited resources available for handling issues and by keeping the list of open issues lean we can respond in a timely manner.

-## Running the Unit Tests

-To run the unit tests, do the following:

-- Open up the Test Explorer Tests->Windows->Test Explorer, then select Run All.

 ## Contributing

 For more information about contributing PRs and issues, see our [Contribution Guidelines](https://github.com/facebook/react-native/blob/master/CONTRIBUTING.md) **(Coming Soon)**.

 [Good First Task](https://github.com/ReactWindows/react-native-windows/labels/Good%20First%20Task) and [help wanted](https://github.com/ReactWindows/react-native-windows/labels/help%20wanted) is a great starting point for PRs.

+We're still working on our CI story.
+In the meantime, please be sure to run the unit tests in Visual Studio before submitting pull requests.

 ## License